 The algorithm for predicting a subsequent large shock was successfully applied in different seismic regions of the world.
-26 large earthquakes were tested for the last 14 years, producing only four errors: two false alarms and two failures-to-predict.
+29 large earthquakes were tested for the last 16 years, producing only five errors: three false alarms (two of them were confirmed informally) and two failures-to-predict.
 The statistical significance of advance prediction is 99%.
 The algorithm can be used in other seismic regions, if the data are available.
 Of course, the algorithm must be tested first on the past data for each region.